Addiction | 5 min read

 The most common side effects include:

 It is commonly reported that consumers experience lessened anxiety and fatigue, sharpened focus, pain relief, and relief of withdrawal symptoms.
 Other users utilize kratom as a fever reducer, anti-inflammatory, local anesthetic, antidiarrheal, and lower blood sugar.
 There are even individuals that reported enhanced sexual function.
-These are all anecdotal and have not been clinically proven.
+However, these are all anecdotal and have not been clinically proven.

 Mixing drugs is never a smart plan.
 The way drugs interact with each other is unpredictable.
-What was “safe” for you one day, may be the exact combination that lands you in the hospital, or worse.
-It’s best to avoid kratom capsules and to never mix them with anything, even over-the-counter medications.
+What was “safe” for you one day may be the exact combination that lands you in the hospital or worse.
+It’s best to avoid kratom capsules and never to mix them with anything, even over-the-counter medications.

 When kratom capsules are taken in larger amounts and for a long time, the withdrawal symptoms will be much more severe.
-Out of all users that reported withdrawal symptoms, 65% of people experienced mild withdrawal symptoms, while only 35% had severe symptoms.

 Some of the most common withdrawal symptoms are: